Common Foot Problems in Runners

 Luckily, these are all treatable and even preventable too.

-Over 1 million runners will get heel pain each year, making it one of the more popular injuries.
+Over 2 million people will get heel pain each year, making it one of the more popular injuries, with running being one of the top causes.

 The problem with heel pain is that it is usually an underlying issue that could be plantar fasciitis, where the plantar fascia tissue that stretches from the heel to the ball of your foot becomes damaged and inflamed.